worldmodels/worldmodels.github.io/draft.md

 <figcaption>A World Model, from Scott McCloud's <i>Understanding Comics</i>.<dt-cite key="understandingcomics,understandingcomics_blog"></dt-cite></figcaption>
 </div>

 Humans develop a mental model of the world based on what they are able to perceive with their limited senses.
 The decisions and actions we make are based on this internal model.
-Jay Wright Forrester, the father of system dynamics, defined a mental model as:
+Jay Wright Forrester, the father of system dynamics, described a mental model as:

 &ldquo;*The image of the world around us, which we carry in our head, is just a model.
 Nobody in his head imagines all the world, government or country.
 He has only selected concepts, and relationships between them, and uses those to represent the real system.*&rdquo;
 <dt-cite key="forrester"></dt-cite>